noobpk/gemini-self-protector/README.md

 | protector | 50        |

-## Implement prediction module
+## Implement G-WVD Serve
-💪 You can implement your own prediction module extremely simply and quickly.
+💪 You can implement your own G-WVD serve extremely simply and quickly.
 Details at [gemini-predict-serve](https://github.com/noobpk/gemini-predict-serve)

 ## Demo